 Belly button piercings are popular and generally safe with proper precautions.
 However, incorrect aftercare or unsanitary conditions can lead to bacterial infections.

-It can take as long as two years for a belly button piercing to heal completely.
+It can take from 9 months to 1 year for a belly button piercing to heal completely.
 During that time, you’re at risk for infection.
 Even an injury to an old piercing may lead to infection.
 For example, if the piercing gets caught on pants or belt buckles.

 When a piercing is new, it’s normal to see some swelling, redness, or discoloration around the site.
-You may also have some clear discharge that dries and forms crystal-like crust around the piercing.
-These symptoms should get better over time, not worse.
+You may also have some clear discharge that dries and forms a crystal-like crust around the piercing.
+These symptoms should get better over time.

-Bacterial infections are caused when dirt or a foreign object gets into the open piercing while it’s still healing.
+Bacterial infections arise when bacteria from dirt or foreign objects get into the open piercing while it’s still healing.
 Remember, piercings are open wounds that need to be kept clean.